 5. Walk and talk

-Here’s a way to perfectly blend two of these suggestions together.
+Here’s a way to perfectly blend two remedies together.